 Yes!
 This is where Westside is different.
 We don’t exist to maximize profit like many of the private-equity backed ABA companies (this is a trend in ABA right now).
 Such investors require a financial return paid for by you.
 Westside does not play that game.

 Instead, we dedicate resources to making care more affordable.
-For example, every year the Westside Foundation gives away $50,000 in support to families with children with special needs that are struggling economically.
+For example, every year the Westside Foundation provides support to families with children with special needs that are struggling economically.
 You can apply quarterly.

 We work with a wide variety of insurance companies and HMO networks.
-We are always expanding our network – click here to view the list of our currently accepted insurances.
+We are always expanding our insurance network – click here to view the list of our currently accepted insurance companies.

-The frequency of therapy depends on: (1) Your availability and preferences, (2) Our clinical recommendation, and (3) Approval from your insurance.
+The frequency of behavioral therapy depends on: (1) Your availability and preferences, (2) Our clinical analysis and recommendation, and (3) Approval from your insurance.

 Our rule of thumb is that we need to have enough therapy to make meaningful outcomes AND remember that these kids are kids.
-We have to balance clinical recommendations with what works for the family and the child.
-We are not hard-liners about this, and instead, take a more balanced approach that is accommodating of each family’s unique needs.
+We have to balance clinical treatment recommendations with what works for the parent, family, and the child.
+We are not hard-liners about this, and instead, take a more balanced needs approach that is accommodating of each family’s unique needs.